wilsonj806/node-express-tut-app/README.md

 Notes based off of Traversy Media's [Node and Express from scratch](https://www.youtube.com/playlist?list=PLillGF-RfqbYRpji8t4SxUkMxfowG4Kqp) project series and the [repository](https://github.com/bradtraversy/nodekb) for said project.

+Also note that this tutorial project will be using the v5.x API for the *express-validator* middleware package.

 ## Related Resources

 Reference the below for related notes: